janiece2013/Excel_Portfolio/README.md

 Welcome to my portfolio!

-In this repository, I will be adding SQL projects I have completed or am working on.
+In this repository, I will be adding Excel projects I have completed or am working on.
 Feel free to explore!!